spring-attic/gs-consuming-rest-jquery/README.ftl.md

 $ spring run app.groovy
 ```

-open http://localhost:8080 in your browser, where you see:
+Once the app starts, open http://localhost:8080 in your browser, where you see:

 ![Model data retrieved from the REST service is rendered into the DOM.](images/hello.png)